PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 ## Summary of requirements

 The requirements for the CVA6 platform are captured in ...
-The requirements for the CV32E40P platoform are captured in the [OpenHW Group CV32E40P User Manual](https://core-v-docs-verif-strat.readthedocs.io/projects/cv32e40p_um/en/latest/).
+The requirements for the CV32E40P platform are captured in the [OpenHW Group CV32E40P User Manual](https://core-v-docs-verif-strat.readthedocs.io/projects/cv32e40p_um/en/latest/).

 ## Explanation of why OpenHW should do this project